gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ![Check if node.js/npm is installed](check-versions.png)

-Gatsby supports versions of Node back to v4 and NPM to v3.
+Gatsby supports versions of Node back to v4 and npm to v3.

 If you don't have Node.js installed, go to https://nodejs.org/ and install the recommended version for your operating system.